You can set out an employee's written statement in one or more documents.

 - the currency in which they will be paid

-- the period they will be employed abroad
+- the period they will be working outside the UK

 - terms relating to their return to the UK

 - any additional pay or benefits provided by reason of being required to work outside the UK

 Whether the written statement is made up of one or more than one document, you must give it to the employee within two months of the start of their employment.

-For more information on working overseas, see international business travel: employer responsibilities and terms and conditions for workers in other EU countries.
+For more information on working outside the UK, see international business travel: employer responsibilities and terms and conditions for workers in other EU countries.

 Where there are no details to be given under any heading, you should say so.

 You can download our template for a written statement of employment (PDF, 239K) which you can then print off and complete in your own time.